ChristopherLemon/PerfAnalyzer/README.md

 # Setup
 Performance data can be gathered for a Linux kernel version of 3.x or later, with the perf package installed and sufficient privileges to set /proc/sys/kernel/perf_event_paranoid to a suitable value.
 It is also possible to use PerfAnalyzer on a Windows system to perform remote profiling of a Linux system.
-The tool can be run within a Python environment, or can be built with PyInstaller to create a standalone directory, which can then simply be copied to the locations required.
+The tool can be run within a Python 3 environment, or can be built with PyInstaller to create a standalone directory, which can then simply be copied to the locations required.

 ## Linux Setup
 There are some dependencies on lxml, which are required to run within the python environment or to build the standalone version.
 These can be installed as follows:

     sudo apt-get install python-lxml
-    sudo apt-get install libxml2-dev libxslt-dev python-dev
+    sudo apt-get install libxml2-dev libxslt-dev python3-dev

-For python 3, the python3-dev package should be installed instead of python-dev.

-**Virtual Environment**
-For Python 2

-    virtualenv perf_profiler
-    source ./perf_profiler/bin/activate
-    pip install -r requirements_linux.txt

 **Virtual Environment**
 For Python 3